Mary Berry Lemon Curd Recipe

 This lemon curd is incredibly versatile:

-Spread over a slice of Genoise cake or lemon yogurt cake
+- Spread over a slice of Genoise cake or lemon yoghurt cake

 Health Info